sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 image-description: "From Illustriertes Prachtwerk sämtlicher Tauben-rassen (ca. 1906) by E. Schachtzabel"
 ---

 Heritability remains one of the core concepts in quantitative genetics.
 A number of methods for estimating heritability have been proposed, but these days the most commonly used method is variance-components decomposition.
-This method is actually is quite straightforward, and is described below.
+This method is actually is quite straightforward, and is described below

 As explained in this article[<sup>1</sup>], the total (or phenotypic) variance of a trait has both genetic and environmental components: